-Chase Integrated Payments Powered by WePay (US, Canada and UK)
+Chase Integrated Payments Powered by WePay (USA and Canada)

 Chase Integrated Payments Powered by WePay provides a simple, user-friendly and secure way for individuals and businesses to accept credit and debit card payments online.
-This payment option is available to Ecwid merchants from the US, Canada and the UK.
+This payment option is available to Ecwid merchants from the US and Canada.

 Before you begin setting up Chase Integrated Payments in your Ecwid store, make sure that:

-- your country is set to the USA, Canada or the UK.
+- your country is set to the USA or Canada.
 You can select the country in your Ecwid admin in Settings → General → Store profile.

-- your currency is set to the US dollar, CA dollar or GB pound accordingly.
+- your currency is set to the US dollar or CA dollar accordingly.
 You can choose your currency in the Ecwid admin in Settings → General → Regional settings.

 - products or services that you sell are not within Prohibited Activities listed in the Terms of Service.